alanzchen/hitchens-tumblr/README.md

 # Using Chat post type

-To use the iMessage-like interface, start with `Me:` for a text bubble from you (blue), and `Them:` for a text bubble from others (grey).
+To use the iMessage-like interface, start with `Me:` for a text bubble from you (blue), and `They:` for a text bubble from others (grey).
 To insert a non-conversational text (such as indicating who are talking), simply type without starting with `{Name}:`.

 [Demo](https://blog.zenan.ch/post/631375887869394944/梦-or-梦魇)